Sewer56/CriFs.V2.Hook.ReloadedII/docs/index.md

 !!! note "Games marked with a ⚠️ should run correctly but were not tested with existing mods."

-!!! note "Games marked with a ‼️ in notes were not tested by me."
+!!! note "Games marked with a ‼️ I do not own and were untested.
+They may or may not work."

 If you need to support an additional game, and it is not listed here; [consider contributing](adding-game-support.md).